Meta

 Coverage

-Meta's implementation of an artificial intelligence version of Mark Zuckerberg for internal employee communication presents potential risks and considerations for HR departments.
+Meta is implementing an AI version of Mark Zuckerberg for internal communications, presenting potential risks for HR departments to manage.

 Oracle's chief financial officer hire highlights a trend in Big Tech where executives adept in artificial intelligence are securing critical leadership roles as the industry adapts to new technological eras.